gwankyun/CMake/Help/manual/cmake-presets.7.rst

   An optional array of strings representing files to include.
 If the filenames are not absolute, they are considered relative to the current file.
   This is allowed in preset files specifying version ``4`` or above.
-  See `Includes`_ for discussion of the constraints on included files.
+  See `引用`_ for discussion of the constraints on included files.

 ``vendor``